 Decarbonising the transport sector is central to tackling the climate crisis, making our air cleaner, and reducing reliance on imported fossil fuels.
-This is why the EU’s recent decision to begin closing the curtain on the nearly 150-year history of international combustion engine (ICE) vehicles is so meaningful.
+This is why the EU’s recent decision to begin closing the curtain on the nearly 150-year history of internal combustion engine (ICE) vehicles is so meaningful.

 In June 2022, the European Parliament voted for a 100% phase-out of petrol and diesel cars and vans by 2035.
 This means that by 2035, ICE cars and vans will no longer be produced in Europe, ending an era that lasted over a century.
-The European Council has now also backed this phaseout date in its agreed position on the file (CO2 standards for light duty vehicles).
-These votes represent a historic moment in the transition towards zero emission road transport in Europe, and one that only a few years ago was thought impossible.
+The European Council has now also backed this phaseout date in its agreed position on the file (CO2 standards for light-duty vehicles).
+These votes represent a historic moment in the transition towards zero-emission road transport in Europe, and one that only a few years ago was thought impossible.

-Securing a majority for the 100% phase out was never a given and, at times, looked to be out of reach.
+Securing a majority for the 100% phase-out was never a given and, at times, looked to be out of reach.
 Concerns were raised by the automotive and fossil fuel industry about technology neutrality, jobs and Small and Medium Enterprises (SMEs) in the ICE supply chains, and political coalitions faced potential derailing over the 100% target.
 This time, however, arguments that previously held back ambition were overcome in favour of bold climate action.

 Some notable, ECF-funded recent studies that may have swayed policymakers include:

 - An in-depth report and evidence by the European Federation for Transport and Environment that countered mounting claims about an insufficient supply of raw materials to power the shift to e-mobility in Europe.
 Contradictory to this statement and as indicated in the report, there will be enough supply available in the short term to produce 21 million electric vehicles by 2025, and the supply will be sufficient to switch from gasoline cars faster than what the current market is projecting.